zek3r/zek3r.github.io/_drafts/msc-paper.markdown

 <center>
 <figure>
     <img src="https://zek3r.github.io/assets/msc/blogpost_fig2.jpg" title="what font is this" width="600" />
-    <figcaption> <b>Rate vs. temporal codes:</b> For a rate code, the spike sequence in plot A is the same as that of plot B, but not plot C. For a temporal code, the ISI (distance between consecutive spikes) matters (see plot A)</figcaption>
+    <figcaption> <b>2.
+Rate vs. temporal codes:</b> For a rate code, the spike sequence in plot A is the same as that of plot B, but not plot C. For a temporal code, the ISI (distance between consecutive spikes) matters (see plot A)</figcaption>
 </figure>
 </center>

 There are many theories for how to read the neural language, or "code".
 These theories can be divided into two categories: **rate codes** and **temporal codes**.
 Rate code theories say that the only important aspect of the spike messages that a given neuron, neuron 'A', sends to another, neuron 'B', is the *rate* of spikes.
 If neuron A sends 1 spike every second for 3 seconds, then neuron B will see that neuron A's spike rate is 3 spikes per second, and this will mean something *different* to neuron B than if A had sent neuron B 2 spikes per second during each of the three seconds--a spike rate of 2 spikes per second--but will have the same meaning as if neuron A had send 3 spikes to neuron B in the first second and no spikes in the next two seconds: 3 spikes in 3 seconds gives the same rate no matter which specific times within the three second window the spikes are sent.

-Conversely, temporal coding theories say that the relative timing of the spikes does matter: that is, when neuron A sends 3 spikes in the first second this is different than if A had distributed its spikes evenly in time, first spike at second 1, the second spike one second later at second 2, the third two seconds later at second 3.
-In this way, in a temporal code, when A sends 2 spikes separated by 1 second this would represent a different word than if A had sent B two spikes separated by 2 seconds $$^\dagger$$ .
+Conversely, temporal coding theories say that the relative timing of the spikes does matter: that is, when neuron A sends 1 spike every second (Fig.2 A), this is different than if A had sent all 3 spikes in the first second (Fig.2 B).
+In this way, in a temporal code, when A sends 2 spikes separated by 1 second this would represent a different word than if A had sent B two spikes separated by\
+2 seconds$$^\dagger$$.

 My research paper looked at addressing a key question that appears in a certain class of temporal codes--how to resolve ambiguity between spike sequences.